-We start with aberration of light phenomena.
-Light, being a special case of electromagnetic waves, is described by the electrodynamics theory.
-It is well known that the electrodynamics theory meets all requirements of the theory of relativity and therefore must accurately describe the properties of such a typical relativistic object as light.
+We begin by examining the phenomenon of the aberration of light.
+Light, as a special case of electromagnetic waves, is governed by electrodynamics.
+It is well known that electrodynamics fully complies with the principles of relativity and, therefore, must accurately describe the properties of light—an inherently relativistic entity.